QuantEcon/lecture-python-intro/lectures/markov_chains.md

 1. show this process is asymptotically stationary and calculate the stationary distribution using simulations.

-1. use simulation to show ergodicity.
+1. use simulations to demonstrate ergodicity of this process.

 ````